Home > Blogs > Obstetrics And Gynaecology > Everything You Should Know About Pregnancy Myths and Facts

 In many traditions, it is believed that cats are evil, and therefore pregnant women must avoid interfering with them.
 But, the truth is cats are natural creatures, just like other animals, and they cause no such superstitious harm to anyone.

 However, street cats are dirty, and people must wash their hands after patting them.
-Also, its feces and urine can be infectious, so maintain hygiene if you have a cat at home.
+Also, faeces and urine can be infectious, so maintain hygiene if you have a cat at home.

 It is another old myth that restricts women from consuming tea and coffee during pregnancy.
 Having a limited quantity of coffee will never harm the baby.
 However, you must limit the consumption of excessive caffeine in a day.

 Well, there is nothing such a myth.
 A report from the CDC states that 33 out of 1,000 births in the USA are twin births.
 Most people think that it is lucky to have twins.
-Well, there is nothing of that sort because twin pregnancy happens due to a medical reason and not because someone is lucky: or so.
+Well, there is nothing of that sort because twin pregnancy happens due to a medical reason and not because someone is lucky.

 There is hardly any evidence of this saying, as it cannot be proved medically.
-Pregnant women face issues of heartburn which can arise out of many factors like hormonal imbalance, etc. However, it is still not proved that excessive heartburn would mean that the baby will have thick hair is still a myth.
+Pregnant women face issues of heartburn, which can arise out of many factors like hormonal imbalance, etc. However, it is still not proven that excessive heartburn means that the baby will have thick hair, which is still a myth.

 It is one of the famous myths related to the diet of pregnant women.
 Elder women from later generations think that as fish contains mercury, it can be harmful to the baby.
 On the contrary, fish must be consumed during pregnancy because it contains various other nutrients like omega fatty acids, proteins, calcium, etc. However, pregnant women must look after the preparation of fish as a very spicy preparation may tend to cause other issues.